 - Imagine you have copied some data from a source and pasted it on your worksheet as follows.
 The data contains the list of top ten books by American authors.

-- Now you want to apply Wrap Text on the data to make them properly visible.
-Then select the entire range of data.
-After that, press ALT+H+W to apply wrap text.
-Then the data will look like the below.
+- Now, to apply Wrap Text using a Keyboard shortcut, select the entire range of data.
+After that, press ALT+H+W. Then the data will look like the below.

 - After that, you can press ALT+H+O+I to auto-fit the column widths.